 Very interesting is also the human history: in the area of contemporary Peru and Bolivia (or… Brazil?… or Colombia?) developed independent civilization with numerous diverse cultures building highly original cities, shrines, necropolises, agricultural systems, having unique art and traditions.
 Much of this heritage is not discovered yet, much is not understood or misunderstood.

 European dominance here was brought by brutal force.
 But brutal force was not enough, sophisticated locals had to be impressed with rich, sumptuous buildings.
 Thus in South America were built beautiful cities with some of the most ornate churches in the world, often covered with pure gold inside.

-Of much higher value is symbiosis of the best characteristics of European and South American civilization in arts.
-Unsurpassed world-class jewels of art and design are the Jesuit missions in Santa Cruz department, Bolivia, which united the exquisite taste for arts of locals and Europeans.
+Of much higher value is a symbiosis of the best characteristics of European and South American civilization in arts.
+Unsurpassed world-class jewels of art and design are the Jesuit missions in Santa Cruz Department, Bolivia, which united the exquisite taste for arts of locals and Europeans.
 Of similar value are the simple but elegant Andean churches in Chile and many other historical buildings in South America.

 South American architects have been at the forefront of world architecture in the 20th century.
 Amazing works were created in Brazil, also in Uruguay and other countries.